 Thailand is an ideal stopover between Australia and Europe and the perfect place to get acclimatised in Asia.
-The country is easy to travel in, thanks to its network of transport and the numerous tourist destinations.
-But be careful, it can easily happen that you’ll never want to leave this place!
+The country is easy to travel, thanks to its developed transport network and numerous tourist destinations.
+But be careful, you can easily fall in love with the place and never want to leave!
 Here is our 4-week itinerary for your backpacking adventure in Thailand.

 Bangkok: Between History and Modernity